wullm/SOAP/README.md

   * To calculate your quantity you have to define a `@lazy_property` with the same name in the `XXParticleData` class in the same file.
 There should be a lot of examples of different quantities that are already calculated.
 An important thing to note is that fields that are used for multiple calculations should have their own `@lazy_property` to avoid loading things multiple times, so check if the things that you need are already there.
   * At this point everything should now work.
 To test the newly added quantities you can run a unit test using `python3 -W error -m pytest NAME_OF_FILE`.
 This checks whether the code crashes, and whether there are problems with units and overflows.
 This should make sure that SOAP never crashes while calculating the new properties.

+If SOAP does crash while evaluating your new property it will try to output the ID of the halo it was processing when it crashed.
+Then you can re-run that halo on a single MPI rank in the python debugger as described in the debugging section below.

 ## Units

 All particle data are stored in unyt arrays internally.
 On opening the snapshot